TimMouskhelichvili/personal/public/static/markdown/blog/javascript-wait-5-seconds/en.md

 Now you know how to wait 5 seconds before executing your next line.

-Of course, you can wait for however long you want 😉.
+Of course, you can wait for however long you want 😉 it was just an example.

 ![JavaScript Wait 5 Seconds](/static/images/blog/javascript-wait-5-seconds/ofcourse.jpg)